thinkshout/thinkshout/_case_studies/travel-oregon.md

       One of the most vital components of the Travel Oregon site is the request form for Travel Guides.
 Increasing distribution of these guides is one of the leading KPI's (Key Performance Indicators) for this project; and the seamless integration of those request forms was top of mind.
 So we worked with Co-Operations to be sure we understood how information needed to be captured and sent to them for fulfillment of said travel guides.
 Of course, Travel Oregon also has their sights set on expanding their digital audience.
 For that we worked with Tourism Engine, who manages their email list and travel newsletter.
 Needless to say, there were integrations galore, and assuring all invested parties that we would connect the dots in this complex ecosystem was no small feat!

+  - section-image: "/assets/images/work/travel-oregon/TROR-Landscapes.jpg"
+    section-image-alt: "Image: Oregon landscapes at different screen sizes"

+  - section-title:
+    section-description: |
       We built the site on WordPress (WP) -- our largest build in the platform to-date.
 Travel Oregon's database (OTIS) has its own heirarchical structure, but we built an approach in WP to allow all the robust content to import and scaffold into a distinct heirarchy on the WP side that is maintained in a constant integration.
 It proved to be a *very* complex yet necessary integration.
 But we did develop a custom WP plugin to support the integration with the OTIS API.
 Did we mention we also had to merge content from Ride Oregon Ride into this new site?
 Because we totally did.

-      Performance of the site on a variety of devices was key -- as part of the redesign, we focused on the performance of the platform, the code, and of course, the content.
-At the platform level, Travel Oregon selected Pantheon for their reliability, highly tuned hosting environment and the inclusion of their Fastly-backed Global CDN.
+      Performance of the site on a variety of devices was key -- as part of the redesign, we focused on the performance of the platform, the code, and of course, the content, At the platform level, Travel Oregon selected Pantheon for their reliability, highly tuned hosting environment and the includion of their Fastly-backed Global CDN.
 Throughout development, inefficient code was refactored and additional services such as ElasticSearch were implemented to increase performance.
-As content is created, images are optimized (without taking away from their quality) to quickly deliver all of those juicy, rich landscapes to you.
+As content is created, imaged are optimized (without takeing away from their wuality) to quickly deliver all of those juicy, rich landscapes to you.

-      Worth noting that it's rather unusual for a site serving up images at such a high volume to be as quick as this.
-Significant efforts were made to optimize images to speed things up for the modern user that is both impatient and expects immediate results from their technology.
+  - section-image: "/assets/images/work/travel-oregon/welikeithere.png"
+    section-image-alt: "Image: Grid of Oregon locations and activities across the state"

   - section-title: "The Results"
     section-description: |
       Overall, ThinkShout maintained a strong UX narrative throughout the project lifecycle -- this project was really more about how Travel Oregon could serve their audiences and tell an attractive, content-rich story of Oregon and all that it has to offer.

       The result was the merging of two sites (the former TravelOregon.com and Ride Oregon Ride) that now make this the go-to site for all things indoor and outdoor in Oregon.
 It welcomes hours of exploration and information for those considering a visit as well as resident Oregonians themselves.

 cs-cta-text: Launch Site
 cs-cta-url: https://www.traveloregon.com/